Şirvan, Azerbaijan: Archeological excavations

-The archaeological samples found in the vicinity of the town testify to the settlement of these lands in ancient times.
+The archaeological samples found near the town testify to the settlement of these lands in ancient times.
 On the territory on which Shirvan is located, once passed caravan routes.
 During archaeological excavations in 2 km from the city, in the lower part of Mishovdag, the remains of a 14th-century urban settlement were discovered.
 Found in the craft districts of this city, 12 pottery furnaces have been preserved in very good condition.
-Also here were found various objects of everyday life, and ornaments of folk crafts, carpet weaving, stone carvings and jewellery craft were preserved.
+Also, here were found various objects of everyday life, and ornaments of folk crafts, carpet weaving, stone carvings and jewellery craft were preserved.

 Geography

 Shirvan is located on the left bank of the river Kura, on the Shirvan plain, on the transport junction.
-The largest in Europe Shirvan GRES is open in the city.
+The largest in Europe, Shirvan GRES is open in the city.
 The Shirvan Children's Music School has existed for more than 40 years.
 Situated in the east of the Kura lowland, on the left bank of the Kura, the young city of Shirvan was founded in 1954 in connection with the discovery of the Kurovdag oil field.